-While doing some maintenance work on my gasoline powered electrical generator, the thought struck me that back in the old days, and in case of an emergency, one could always siphon gasoline out of their carâ€™s gasoline tank and use it to run things like generators.
+While doing some maintenance work on my gasoline powered electrical generator, the thought struck me that back in the old days, and in case of an emergency, one could always siphon gasoline out of their cars gasoline tank and use it to run things like generators.
 However, that seems to be not the case nowadays.
 I tried inserting a conventional siphon hose into my tank but it bottomed-out on some obstruction before it touched any gasoline.
 I looked under the hood of my car (2001 Toyota Highlander) for a place where I could tie into my fuel line.
 I found none.

 A cursory examination of the bottom of my fuel tank revealed no drain plug.
 So, I went to a local auto parts store and asked the folks if they had anything to siphon or pump fuel from the tank on any modern car or pickup truck.
 They had no suggestions.”

-In the past, I can remember when we used to siphon gas out our cars to fuel our lawn mowers or other small engines.
-SiphoningÂ gas out of the older vehicles was easy, but when was the last time you tried to siphon gas out of a car?
+In the past, I can remember when we used to siphon gas out of our gas tanks to fuel our lawn mowers or other small engines.
+Siphoning gas out of the older vehicles was easy, but when was the last time you tried to siphon gas out of a car?

 NOTE: Wondering if any vehicles will still be operating after an EMP?
 Be sure to read my note at the bottom of this article.
-If you’ve readÂ One Second After, you may be surprised by my findings.
+If you’ve read One Second After, you may be surprised by my findings.

-A little research into modern-day siphoning, revealed that all new cars have an anti-rollover valve on all the openings into a gas tank.
-These valves also act as a siphon prevention system, which is the reason why nearly all the siphon devices and pumps sold these days are useless.
+A little research into modern-day siphoning revealed that all new cars have an anti-rollover valve on all the openings in a gas tank.
+These valves, also known as anti-siphon valves, act as a siphon prevention system.
+This is the reason why nearly all the siphon devices and pumps sold these days are useless.
 However, there is a way to do it without damaging the vehicle if you have the right tools.